Archdiocese of Kansas City in Kansas: 1969 to 2004

 The second archbishop of Kansas City in Kansas was Bishop Ignatius Strecker from the Diocese of Springfield-Cape Girardeau, appointed by Pope Saint Paul VI in 1969.
 In 1990, Strecker established background and reference checks for all persons working with children, including employees and volunteers, at the archdiocese as part of a policy to combat sexual abuse of minors.
 In 1992, Strecker denounced the pro-choice views of State Representative Kathleen Sebelius.
 He accused Sebelius, a Catholic, of leading "the death-march of the unborn to the abortion clinics in the [Kansas] House of Representatives" and "attempting to make the 'death-marches' to the abortion clinics as legal as the death-marches to the gas chambers of the World War II Holocaust."
 Strecker retired in 1993.

 Pope Saint John Paul II named Bishop James Keleher of the Diocese of Belleville as archbishop of Kansas City in Kansas in 1993.
 In 1996, Keleher started an education program to fight child sexual abuse in the archdiocese and instituted a background questionnaire for anyone working with children.
-Keleher established an independent review board in 2002 to investigate and issue recommendations on all allegations of sexual abuse.
 In 2003, he instituted VIRTUS, a national child abuse prevention program.